treyhunner/treyhunner.github.com/source/_posts/2020-01-07-functions-can-be-passed-around.markdown

 cube 24389
 ```

-It's not very common to take a function and give another name to it or to store it inside a data structure, but Python allows us to do these things because **functions can be passed around, just like any other object**.
+It's not very common to take a function and give it another name or to store it inside a data structure, but Python allows us to do these things because **functions can be passed around, just like any other object**.

 ## Functions can be passed into other functions